Hormel Foods (NYSE:HRL) Issues Earnings Results

-Hormel Foods (NYSE:HRL – Get Rating) issued its earnings results on Monday.
-The company reported $0.44 earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of $0.44, MarketWatch Earnings reports.
+Hormel Foods (NYSE:HRL – Get Rating) issued its quarterly earnings data on Monday.
+The company reported $0.44 EPS for the quarter, hitting analysts’ consensus estimates of $0.44, MarketWatch Earnings reports.
 Hormel Foods had a net margin of 7.98% and a return on equity of 13.97%.
-The company had revenue of $3.04 billion during the quarter, compared to analysts’ expectations of $2.92 billion.
-During the same period last year, the company posted $0.41 earnings per share.
-The firm’s quarterly revenue was up 23.7% compared to the same quarter last year.
+The firm had revenue of $3.04 billion for the quarter, compared to analyst estimates of $2.92 billion.
+During the same quarter in the prior year, the firm earned $0.41 EPS.
+The company’s revenue was up 23.7% on a year-over-year basis.

-A number of brokerages have recently weighed in on HRL.
-Credit Suisse Group raised their price objective on shares of Hormel Foods from $44.00 to $46.00 and gave the stock a “neutral” rating in a research note on Wednesday.
-Piper Sandler raised their price objective on shares of Hormel Foods from $48.00 to $49.00 and gave the stock a “neutral” rating in a research note on Wednesday.
-TheStreet raised shares of Hormel Foods from a “c+” rating to a “b-” rating in a research note on Friday, December 17th.
-BMO Capital Markets reissued a “hold” rating on shares of Hormel Foods in a research note on Friday, December 10th.
-Finally, JPMorgan Chase & Co. raised their price objective on shares of Hormel Foods from $46.00 to $48.00 and gave the stock a “neutral” rating in a research note on Wednesday.
-Six research analysts have rated the stock with a hold rating, According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $48.20.
+In related news, VP Jana L. Haynes sold 14,100 shares of Hormel Foods stock in a transaction that occurred on Friday, December 17th.
+The shares were sold at an average price of $49.14, for a total value of $692,874.00.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, VP Gary Jamison sold 8,000 shares of Hormel Foods stock in a transaction that occurred on Monday, January 10th.
+The shares were sold at an average price of $50.30, for a total transaction of $402,400.00.
+The disclosure for this sale can be found here.
+0.78% of the stock is currently owned by company insiders.

-Large investors have recently bought and sold shares of the stock.
-Parametric Portfolio Associates LLC increased its stake in Hormel Foods by 18.4% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 1,478,082 shares of the company’s stock worth $72,145,000 after buying an additional 229,624 shares during the period.
-Goldman Sachs Group Inc. increased its stake in Hormel Foods by 18.3% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 849,173 shares of the company’s stock worth $41,448,000 after buying an additional 131,526 shares during the period.
-California State Teachers Retirement System increased its stake in Hormel Foods by 2.6% during the 4th quarter.
-California State Teachers Retirement System now owns 519,058 shares of the company’s stock worth $25,335,000 after buying an additional 13,379 shares during the period.
-Barclays PLC increased its stake in Hormel Foods by 39.7% during the 4th quarter.
-Barclays PLC now owns 511,195 shares of the company’s stock worth $24,950,000 after buying an additional 145,309 shares during the period.
-Finally, OLD Mission Capital LLC bought a new stake in shares of Hormel Foods in the 3rd quarter worth about $5,651,000.
-Institutional investors and hedge funds own 41.04% of the company’s stock.
+Several brokerages have recently issued reports on HRL.
+Piper Sandler raised their target price on shares of Hormel Foods from $48.00 to $49.00 and gave the company a “neutral” rating in a research note on Wednesday.
+Credit Suisse Group raised their target price on shares of Hormel Foods from $44.00 to $46.00 and gave the company a “neutral” rating in a research note on Wednesday.
+JPMorgan Chase & Co. raised their target price on shares of Hormel Foods from $46.00 to $48.00 and gave the company a “neutral” rating in a research note on Wednesday.
+BMO Capital Markets reaffirmed a “hold” rating on shares of Hormel Foods in a research report on Friday, December 10th.
+Finally, TheStreet raised shares of Hormel Foods from a “c+” rating to a “b-” rating in a research report on Friday, December 17th.
+Six research analysts have rated the stock with a hold rating, According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $48.20.

 Hormel Foods Corp. engages in the production of meat and food products.
 It operates through the following segments: Grocery Products, Refrigerated Foods, Jennie-O Turkey Store, and International and Other.
 The Grocery Products segment consists primarily of the processing, marketing, and sale of shelf-stable food products sold in the retail market.